rwblokzijl/Msc-thesis-EuroToken/thesis.md

 ## Controlled experiments

 2. Scalability Experiments
-In this chapter we evaluate to what degree the system conforms to the r 1 and 6 are met by the system.
+In this chapter we evaluate to what degree the system conforms to the requirements 1 and 6 are met by the EuroToken system.

 1 **Enhanced digital efficiency**
 6 **international use**